Renedy Singh: Club career

-After having a forgettable 2010 season with East Bengal, he was released by the club.
-He continued to be a regular in the India national football team and showed some skill which made people remember what he is capable of.
-After representing India in the 2011 AFC Asian Cup, he agreed a contract with Baichung Bhutia's own club United Sikkim FC in the I-League 2nd Division.
+After a forgettable 2010 season with East Bengal, he was released by the club.
+After representing India in the 2011 AFC Asian Cup, he agreed a contract with Baichung Bhutia's club United Sikkim FC in the I-League 2nd Division.

-On 16 January 2011, Singh had officially signed for Shillong Lajong of the I-League.
+On 16 January 2011, Renedy signed for Shillong Lajong of the I-League.
 In 2012, Singh went on to attend trial with Norwegian Eliteserien club Tromsø IL.

 On 27 February 2015, he joined Bulgarian side CSKA Sofia on loan from Kerala Blasters, being the first Indian to sign for a Bulgarian club.
 However, he did not make any official appearances for the team, which was facing serious financial difficulties at the time.